-- OThe camshaft cap is machined with the cylinder head, so if a new cylinder head is installed, use the cap that is supplied with the new head. - Install a new cylinder head gasket and dowel pins. - Apply molybdenum disulfide oil to both sides [A] of the cylinder head bolt washers and cylinder head bolts.
+- OThe camshaft cap is machined with the cylinder head, so if a new cylinder head is installed, use the cap that is supplied with the new head. - Install a new cylinder head gasket and dowel pins. - Apply molybdenum disulfide oil solution to both sides [A] of the cylinder head bolt washers.